sct/overseerr/docs/getting-started/installation.md

 **If you must run Docker on Windows, you should put the `/app/config` directory mount inside the VM and not on the Windows host.** (This also applies to other containers with SQLite databases.)

 Named volumes, like in the example commands above, are automatically mounted inside the VM.
+Therefore the warning on the setup about the `/app/config` folder being incorrectly mounted page should be ignored.
 {% endhint %}

 ## Linux